opanitch/resume.md/resume.md

   </div>
   <p class="job-description">I started at True Action as a contractor as the company began its reorganization and rebranding effort after being bought by eBay in 2011.
 I began working on Global Sports Inc’s JAVA based v9/v10 platform where I worked on large brands such as Dick’s Sporting Goods, Speedo, iRobot, and many more.
 Projects ranged in scope from small content updates to feature additions including product page zooms and Express Shop overlays, and redesigns including everything from page redesigns to whole brand redesigns.
 Approximately 6 months after my employment as a contractor, I became a full time employee of the company and was promoted to the lead position of my team.
 Besides development work, my expanded responsibilities included estimating the time and scope of all the projects submitted to my team, coordinating workload bandwidth with project managers, meeting with technical account managers and clients, and assisting the other developers on the team with their work.
 I acquired familiarity with new languages like JAVA, XML and SASS while maintaining proficiency with older JavaScript libraries such as Prototype and jQuery 1.6 (and older), as these were also common place among client sites that had not been updated in years.
 Expanded knowledge of these languages honed my ability to find and squash the worst of display bugs, especially in IE7.</p>
   <ul>
-  <li>Built and maintained a Java-based e-commerce platform used by major retailers, such as Dick’s Sporting Goods, Speedo and iRobot, to reach 10s of millions in sales annually</li>
+  <li>Lead team of 3 developers, responsible for dozens of clients' project requests that required under 40 hours of development time.</li>
-  <li>Utilized Javascript and the libraries jQuery and Prototype to implement feature functionality on client websites, such as Quick Shop and Product Image Zoom</li>
+  <li>Built and maintained a Java-based legacy e-commerce platform used by major retailers, such as Dick’s Sporting Goods, Speedo and iRobot, to reach 10s of millions in sales annually</li>
-  <li>Created patterns using Java templates and SASS to apply cross-client</li>
+  <li>Utilized Javascript and the libraries jQuery and Prototype to implement feature functionality on client websites, such as Quick Shop and Product Image Zoom, to increase sales performance year over year.</li>
-  <li>Lead team responsible for dozens of clients' project requests that required under 40 hours of development time</li>
+  <li>Created patterns using Java templates and SASS to apply cross-client to decrease development time by up to 50%, saving 6-8 hours per week.</li>
   </ul>
   <p class="job-link"><a href="https://www.ebayenterprise.com/">https://www.ebayenterprise.com/</a></p>
   <div class="job-projects">